amannj/amannj.github.io/_posts/2020-12-16-windows-scheduler.md

 Next, save file with the 'bat' file extension; we'll call our file `run_mypy.bat` for now.

 Finally, go ahead and check if the batch file triggers your Python script correctly.
-For this you simply have to double click `run_mypy.bat`.
+For this you simply have to double-click `run_mypy.bat`.
 If everything has worked out correctly, a command prompt should open now containing the following pieces of information (including the date and daytime which in this case is 2020-12-16 12:12:12):

 ```
 C:\Users\<Your Name>\Desktop>"C:\Users\<Your Name>\AppData\Local\Programs\Python\Python38\python.exe" "C:\Users\<Your Name>\Desktop\my.py"